 Oseltamivir is generally well tolerated in patients with influenza, but side effects can occur.
 There are no data suggesting tolerability differs between pregnant and non-pregnant adults.

-Recent studies suggest there is no evidence of harm in pregnant women treated with oseltamivir or zanamivir (26, 27).
+Recent studies suggest there is no evidence of harm in pregnant women treated with oseltamivir or zanamivir (26, 27) however published data is limited.